ekivemark/FHIR-Server/README.md

 ![alt tag](https://github.com/gajen0981/FHIR-Server/blob/master/screenshots/BB2Download.png)

 ### Blue Button 2.0 capabilities
-Untethered PHR and patient download and share the data with heatlhcare providers.
+Untethered PHR and patient download and share the data with healthcare providers.

 ![alt tag](https://github.com/gajen0981/FHIR-Server/blob/master/screenshots/BB2DownloadedFiles.png)

-### Example Personal Healh Record Use Case
+### Example Personal Health Record Use Case
 Untethered Personal Health Repository - Patient imports FHIR files from multiple health systems.
 Rich Health Meaningful Info - With visually appealing mobile app, patients able to take control of their health and empower it.
 Share and Proxy Access - Share the data with other heatlhcare providers and give and authorize 3rd party applications to get access to their data.